cbernalz/rxiv-notification-system/README.md

 - If the channel does not exist yet, please create it in Slack first.

 ### 2. Keywords (Optional)
-- A list of keywords the bot should use to filter relevant papers.
+- A list of keywords the bot should use to filter relevant papers. **This will use the AND query command**
 - Example:
   ```json
   "keywords": ["infectious disease", "forecasting", "epidemic prediction"]